greenelab/phenoplier_manuscript/manuscript.md

 step, and $\hat{\mathbf{M}}^{l \times t}$ is finally the projection of
 $\mathbf{M}$ into the latent space: all traits in PhenomeXcan are now described by LVs, thus we can potentially infer the effects of gene modules on different human traits.
-Since the MultiPLIER models also provide the conditions (such as cell types and tissues) in which genes in a module are concurringly expressed, our approach would also allow to infer the context in which the gene module affects a trait or disease.
+Since the MultiPLIER models also provide the experimental conditions (such as cell types and tissues) in which genes in a module are concurringly expressed, our approach would also allow inferring the context in which the gene module affects a trait or disease.

 In the original MultiPLIER study [@doi:10.1016/j.cels.2019.04.003], the authors found an LV significantly associated with previously known neutrophil gene-sets and highly correlated with neutrophil estimates from gene expression.
 <!--  -->
-We analyzed this LV using our approach (Figure @fig:entire_process b), and found that 1) neutrophil counts and other white blood cell traits from PhenomeXcan [@doi:10.1126/sciadv.aba2083] were ranked among the top 10 traits for this LV, and 2) that the genes in this LV are expressed in neuotrophil cells (see more details in the supplementary material).
+We analyzed this LV using our approach (Figure @fig:entire_process b), and found that
+1) neutrophil counts and other white blood cell traits from PhenomeXcan [@doi:10.1126/sciadv.aba2083] were ranked among the top 10 traits for this LV, and 2) that the genes in this LV are expressed in neutrophil cells (see more details in the supplementary material).
 <!--  -->
 These initial results strongly suggest that shared patterns exist in the gene expression space (which has no GTEx samples) and the TWAS space (with gene